-Shot Peen Forming uses the compressive stress induced by controlled shot peening to deliberately create a change in the component shape.
+Shot Peen Forming uses the compressive stress induced by controlled shot peening to create a change in the component shape.
 Gentle curves within the elastic range of the material are regularly formed to consistent tolerances.

 Curtiss-Wright Surface Technologies’ shot peen forming is a dieless process performed at room temperature.
 Every piece of shot acts as a tiny peening hammer producing elastic stretching of the upper surface and local plastic deformation that manifests itself as a residual compressive stress.
 The combination of elastic stretching and compressive stress causes the material to develop a convex curvature on the peened side.

 Laser peening is an alternative technique for thick component section peen forming.
-With much deeper compressive stress over conventional shot peeing, thicker cross sections can be formed or a tighter radius of curvature can be achieved.
+With much deeper compressive stress over conventional shot peeing, thicker cross-sections can be formed or a tighter radius of curvature can be achieved.

-Also, it is often more effective in developing curvatures than rolling, stretching or twisting of metal.
+Although no dies are required for shot peen forming, for severe forming applications, stress peen fixtures are sometimes used.
+This process is effective on all metals, even honeycomb skins and ISO grid panels and is often more effective in developing curvatures than rolling, stretching or twisting of metal.
 Saddle-back shapes also are achievable.
-The shot peen forming process also is flexible to design changes, which may occur after initial design.
+The shot peen forming process also is flexible to design changes, which may occur after the initial design.

 - Airframe components